 Attend this presentation to learn more about Professor Rabkin's career path and the LIU TV Writers Studio MFA program!

 Honors thesis in playwriting by Yetunde Ojetade '18.
 Directed by Wesley Guimaraes '19, set design by Amir Hall '17 and Hyourin Martina-Hood '19, costume design by Noah Tager '18 and lighting design by Irish Amundson '19.

 Every student looks forward to Thanksgiving Break.
 During this time of the fall, people are either hunkering down or preparing to leave.
 However, something insidious lurks just around the corner this particular November.
-How will these modern primadonnas deal with their fears in a world that has conditioned them to always be okay?
-With a snow storm approaching, and a worse threat closing in, The Blizzard follows five friends as they attempt to memorialize themselves in the face of their impending doom.
+How will these modern prima donnas deal with their fears in a world that has conditioned them to always be OK?
+With a snowstorm approaching, and a worse threat closing in, The Blizzard follows five friends as they attempt to memorialize themselves in the face of their impending doom.